Lualualei VLF transmitter

 VLF transmitter Lualualei is a facility of the United States Navy near Lualualei, Hawaii transmitting orders to submerged submarines in the very low frequency (VLF) range.

 Description

-VLF transmitter Lualualei, which operates under the callsign NPM on 21.4 kHz and 23.4 kHz.
+VLF transmitter Lualualei operates under the callsign NPM on 21.4 kHz and 23.4 kHz.

-The station's current antenna was built in 1972; it consists of two guyed masts, each 458.11 metres (1503 feet) tall, which are configured as umbrella antennas.
+The station's antenna was built in 1972; it consists of two guyed masts, each 458.11 metres (1503 feet) tall, which are configured as umbrella antennas.
 They are fed by an overhead cable, fixed to a tall mast at one end, and at the opposite end to a smaller grounded mast near the helix building via an insulator.

-At the time they were built, they were the tallest towers used for military purposes in the Western hemisphere.
-The two masts are also the tallest towers used for long wave transmissions in the Western hemisphere.
-Since the collapse of Warsaw Radio Mast, they may be the world's tallest structures that are electrically insulated from the ground.
+At the time they were built, these were the tallest towers used for military purposes in the Western hemisphere.
+They are also the tallest towers used for long wave transmissions in the Western hemisphere.
+Since the collapse of the Warsaw Radio Mast, they may be the world's tallest structures that are electrically insulated from the ground.